Bilalbc/Elevator-Sim/README.md

 **Main.java ->** Includes the main method used to start the simulation.

+**ElevatorGUI.java ->** The GUI for the elevator system programmed using JSwing library.

+**ElevatorView.java ->** The view interface to update any views for the elevator subsystem

 #### Sequence Diagram:

 Only one Elevator/ElevatorHandler thread shown in the sequence digram.
 This was done to demonstrate the system's modifiability.
 The system can sustain 1 to X number of